taiajs/taia/README.md

 This is an out-of-the-box react native framework for the APP.

+Just as next corresponds to react, this framework corresponds to react native

 1. The scaffolding is currently available
 2. The framework is under development...